-1. What is your understanding of the Sale and Supply of Alcohol Act 2012 and its purpose?

-2. What is your understanding of the role of DLC committees and members?
+- 1. What is your understanding of the Sale and Supply of Alcohol Act 2012 and its purpose? - 2.
+What is your understanding of the role of DLC committees and members?

-Little or Some Good Strong
+Little or no Some Good Strong

-No Evidence Evidence Evidence Evidence
+evidence evidence evidence evidence

 1 2 3 4

-Little or Some Good Strong
+Little or no evidence Some Good Strong

-No Evidence Evidence Evidence Evidence
+evidence evidence evidence

 1 2 3 4

 Can you tell us about your experience in meeting protocols ie, types of meetings you have been involved with and your role/responsibilities?

+Describe your specific role.
+Exactly what did you do?
 What are the key communication strengths you will bring to this role, and how have you demonstrated these in previous roles?